 - Sparklebox has a set of simple character description worksheets for the people in the story.

-- Use the Showing Evidence Tool to evaluate evidence on either side of the question, “Is Jack a hero?”
+- Evaluate evidence on either side of the question, “Is Jack a hero?”
 This is a great way to start getting across the difficult idea that we have to support our claims when we write.

 - Here is a very cute PDF for a reproducible 1-10 counting page for “Jack in the Beanstalk” from the British council.
 The illustrations would be fun to blow up for the bulletin board, too.

 - From the same source, a measuring activity with reproducible growth chart.
 They have a leaf pattern to cut out, but we would definitely save time by using the Carson-Dellosa green leaves cut-outs.

 - Measurement is a natural for “Jack and the Beanstalk.”
 Read Jim and the Beanstalk by Raymond Briggs for inspiration.
 In this story, Jim cheers up the giant by giving him glasses, false teeth, and a wig.
 Naturally, he has to do some measuring to make sure these gifts are the right size.
 Bring out tape measures and let the story inspire some measuring!

 - Our Jack and the Beanstalk Reproducible Unit has worksheets and manipulatives for measurement, too.